auth0/omniauth-auth0/README.md

 end
 ```

-If you want to force to force an identity provider you can simply redirect to Omniauth path like this:
+If you want to force an identity provider you can simply redirect to the Omniauth path like this:

 ```ruby
 redirect_to '/auth/auth0?connection=CONNECTION_NAME'